 Plant Bulbs for Spring Blooms

 Bulbs, unlike seeds, like to be placed deep in the ground.
 Dig a hole that is two or three times deeper than the bulb.
 Plant it right side up: the round end of the “tear-drop” should be on the bottom, pointy end facing up.
-Cover back up with soil and water in well to help the bulb establish roots.
+Cover back up with soil and then water in well to help the bulb establish roots.

 To mimic a natural look, scatter your bulbs on top of the soil to achieve an uneven or "random" pattern; use this pattern to guide your digging (still mostly following the suggested spacing) instead of planting in straight rows.
 Keep the planted area weeded to eliminate the competition for water and nutrients.
-If you find that some bulbs get “un-planted” by hungry critters, consider protecting your bulb bed by laying down a sheet of chicken wire over it removing when the plants sprout in the spring.
+If you find that some bulbs get “un-planted” by hungry critters, consider protecting your bulb bed by laying down a sheet of chicken wire, removing it when the plants sprout in the spring.

 Protect Crops from Frost